joybratas1/Credit-Card-Fraud-Project/README.md

 * The dataset is highly Imbalanced so before going for the predictive analysis we performed some Sampling technique so as to decrease the imbalance.
 * This is done because the Classification problems works well only if both the classes are evenly distrubuted.

+## FINAL
+We implemented 5 Algorithms CART, Logistic Regression, Random Forest, CATBoost, LIGHTGBM and performed an comparision.
+We also used the blending technique to compare it with the single classifier.

 We would like to thanks our guide **Dr. Krishnendu Chandra** of Applied and Official Statistics Unit, ISI Tezpur for helping us in evey steps of this project.